MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-power-bi.md

 1. Select the page you would like to edit.

-1. Select the Section which you would like to add Component into.
+1. Select the Section which you would like to add the component to.

 1. Hover to any editable canvas area and click ![components icon ](media/image3.png).